 This quick and easy dish is a favorite in my cooking classes.
-Pasta stuffed with light and fluffy Almond Ricotta and liberally doused with marinara sauce is a truly satisfying entrée.
+Pasta shells stuffed with light and fluffy (and vegan!)
+Almond Ricotta and liberally doused with marinara sauce is a truly satisfying entrée.
 Although this recipe calls for large pasta shells, feel free to substitute other large stuff able shapes, such as manicotti or cannelloni.
 Recipe adapted from Artisan Vegan Cheese* by Miyoko Schinner, ©2012 Book Publishing Company, reprinted by permission.

 Serves: 6 to 8

-- 8 ounces large pasta shells
+- 8 oz large pasta shells

 - Almond Ricotta (see recipe, following)